Skip Navigation

 Portfolio Manager

-Brandon W. Carl, CFA®, Executive Director, joined BB&T Asset Management in 2001 and Sterling Capital Management through merger in 2010.
+Brandon Carl, CFA®, Executive Director, joined BB&T Asset Management in 2001 and SCM through merger in 2010.
 He has investment experience since 2001.
-Brandon is a portfolio manager on Sterling’s Advisory Solutions team with a focus on equity.
+Brandon is a Portfolio Manager on SCM's Advisory Solutions team with a focus on equity.
 Previously, he graduated from the BB&T Leadership Development Program and was an equity analyst covering the healthcare and consumer staples sectors for BB&T Asset Management.
 Brandon received his B.S. in Finance and Management from the University of South Carolina.
 He holds the Chartered Financial Analyst® designation.

 Related Insights